ddkhoa/learning-note/postgres/cdc/change_data_capture.md

 ![Dead tuples](./result/high_diff_ratio/dead_tuples.png "Dead tuples")

-In all scenarios, incremental update method prove its efficiency in all metrics:
+In all scenarios, the incremental update method prove its efficiency in all metrics:
-- The time to update data is faster.
+- This method update data faster than the update-by-replace method in most attempts, except the first one.
+  - For the first update, the fingerprint calculation added overhead while the only thing to do is to add all data in the temporary table into the final table.

-- Heap size, index size and number of dead rows increase less than update-by-replace method
+- Heap size, index size and number of dead rows increase slower than in the update-by-replace method.

-We also notice that:
-- In medium and high diff ratio, the execution time of update-by-replace method increase rapidly and the index size increase faster than linearly.
-- Only at the last update in the high diff scenario, the heap size remains unchanged.
-At that moment, VACUUM process already reclaimed disk space occupied by dead rows.
-So Postgres can reuse this space.
-But, it is too late.
-We lost 350MB compared to incremental update method.
-> In the system with a lot of UPDATE/DELETE queries, VACUUM process might not catch up the update part.
-Resulting lot of space is wasted.
+  - When using the incremental update method, these 3 metrics increased steadily.
+When using update-by-replace method, the heap size increased linearly and the index size increased even faster.
-- In the low diff ratio, incremental update process does not trigger VACUUM.
-Because the number of inserted and deleted rows are very low.
+  - Because the number of inserted and deleted rows are lower, the incremental update method triggers VACUUM later than the update-by-replace method.

+The incremental update method, as is implemented in this example, is the most basic version to demonstrate the concept.
+We can improve it further to archive better performance.
+For example, after loading data into the final table, we can export the data with fingerprint column to a file.
+In the next update, we can read data from that file and skip the fingerprint computation step.